mearlboro/mearlboro.github.io/experience.md

 ### The Maudsley Insitute of Psychiatry, Psychology and Neuroscience
 #### Junior Clinical Software Analyst
 ##### 2016
 The [King's College Clinical Trials Unit](http://ctu.co.uk) is one of the largest in the UK and renown for its high efficiency and automation, as well as ground-breaking research.
 After working part-time with them for eighteen months, the KCTU hosted my six-month industrial placement, during which I have been responsible for full-stack development of a complex network of systems for running clinical trials.
 I used the .NET MVC5 with Entity Framework and a SQL Server Backend.
-Furthermore I have reveived an accreditation for .NET Development, and I have learned to develop for iOS.
+Furthermore I have received an accreditation for .NET Development, and I have learned to develop for iOS.
 Some of the most intriguing tasks I tackled with were reverse engineering and working on low-level operating system management in Windows, in order to unify and simplify our stack.

 I have completed my good clinical practice training, was part of trial management meetings and worked on validation of data and statistical trial design.
 My work in clinical trials, especially focusing on mental health, have stimulated my interest in neuroscience and psychiatric research.
 During this time I have become acquainted with the [Maudsley Psychedelic Society](https://www.facebook.com/maudsleypsychedelicsociety/) and have attended most of their talks.
 <br/>